 This still-monk-made beer (made in a monastery) is his absolute favorite.
-This beer was named BEST BEER in the WORLD in 2012 and 2014.
+This beer from Belgium was named BEST BEER in the WORLD in 2012 and 2014.
 However, it is also UBER hard to purchase without paying a fortune for unless you buy directly from them.

 The monks only brew a certain amount every week and you may only purchase a certain amount when you pick-up.
 Especially of the Trappist 12, which is their most famous.
 You must register your car’s license plate and the same car can not pick up within 45 days of the last pick up.
 I’m not even kidding.
 It’s on most bases for about $18/bottle.

 So here began the chase for us, to gain access to this beer you must

 1) Call their hotline number,+32 (0)70 21 00 45 (other seekers told me it took over 1,000 times and they still didn’t get through)